acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Miracles (again)
 Mon, 20 Feb 2017 13:33:06

-<p>"&rdquo;˜And I dare say the first time you saw a man raised from the dead you might think so too.&rdquo;™ He giggled unconvincingly behind the smiling mask. &rdquo;˜Oh, it&rdquo;™s funny, isn&rdquo;™t it?
-It isn&rdquo;™t a case of miracles not happening&rdquo;”it&rdquo;™s just a case of people calling them something else.
-Can&rdquo;™t you see the doctors round the dead man?
-He isn&rdquo;™t breathing any more, his pulse has stopped, his heart&rdquo;™s not beating: he&rdquo;™s dead.
-The somebody gives him back his life, and they all&rdquo;”what&rdquo;™s the expression?&rdquo;”reserve their opinion.
-They won&rdquo;™t say it&rdquo;™s a miracle, because that&rdquo;™s a word they don&rdquo;™t like.
-Then it happens again and again perhaps&rdquo;”because God&rdquo;™s about on earth&rdquo;”and they say: these aren&rdquo;™t miracles, it is simply that we have enlarged our conception of what life is.
+<p>"&rdquo;˜And I dare say the first time you saw a man raised from the dead you might think so too.&rdquo; He giggled unconvincingly behind the smiling mask. &rdquo;˜Oh, it&rdquo;s funny, isn&rdquo;t it?
+It isn&rdquo;t a case of miracles not happening&rdquo;”it&rdquo;s just a case of people calling them something else.
+Can&rdquo;t you see the doctors round the dead man?
+He isn&rdquo;t breathing any more, his pulse has stopped, his heart&rdquo;s not beating: he&rdquo;s dead.
+The somebody gives him back his life, and they all&rdquo;”what&rdquo;s the expression?&rdquo;”reserve their opinion.
+They won&rdquo;t say it&rdquo;s a miracle, because that&rdquo;s a word they don&rdquo;t like.
+Then it happens again and again perhaps&rdquo;”because God&rdquo;s about on earth&rdquo;”and they say: these aren&rdquo;t miracles, it is simply that we have enlarged our conception of what life is.
 Now we know you can be alive without pulse, breath, heart-beats.
-And they invent a new word to describe that state of life, and they say science has disproved a miracle.&rdquo;™ He giggled again. &rdquo;˜You can&rdquo;™t get round them.&rdquo;™" &rdquo;” Graham Greene <em>The Power and the Glory</em>
+And they invent a new word to describe that state of life, and they say science has disproved a miracle.&rdquo; He giggled again. &rdquo;˜You can&rdquo;t get round them.&rdquo;" &rdquo;” Graham Greene <em>The Power and the Glory</em>
 Courtesy of <a href="http://wmbriggs.com/post/8069/" target="_blank">William M. Briggs &mdash; Statistician to the Stars</a></p>

 ## History and Leaves